-Regardless of the type of exit, companies transitioning into the next stages of their lifecycles will require substantial infrastructure investment.
+Regardless of the exit type, companies transitioning to the next stage of their lifecycle require thorough exit preparation and potentially significant infrastructure investment.
 Fortunately, that transformation is consistent across exits, as the shift to a more efficient, de-risked operating model smooths the path toward a successful transaction.
+This preparation typically begins with an exit-readiness assessment, which is critical for determining the optimal exit strategy.

 The assessment documents the gaps in current-state operations relative to the future state and provides a roadmap for bridging those gaps, often in the form of upgrading or implementing technology, standing up a more effective process architecture, and aligning talent and investments to necessary areas of the business.

-An exit-readiness assessment delivers numerous benefits, such as:
+An exit-readiness assessment delivers numerous benefits applicable to all types of exits, such as:

 • Developing an exit-ready timeline across functions.